 In addition to filling out the application form, you will be asked to submit the following:

-- (Required) One copy of fiscal sponsor organization's 501(c) 3 letter of tax-exemption status from the IRS
+- (Required) One copy of fiscal sponsor organization's 501(c) 3 letter of tax-exemption status from the IRS.
+Find more details about fiscal sponsorship on our FAQ page.

 - (Optional) Supplementary Material: The resumes, filmographies, or short bios of key creative personnel and/or relevant press clippings or PR material you would like to share about the film, filmmaker or subject matter of the film